Last Updated on September 11, 2023

 The cost of buying a converted shipping container

-The cost of buying a converted shipping container will vary depending on the company you choose to do the conversion, the specification of the conversion and whether you buy a new or used container.
-For some types of luxury, or very large, container conversions this price can rise considerably, especially if multiple containers are required for the build.
+“Okay, this all sounds great, but how much will it cost me?”
+Well, the cost of buying a converted shipping container will vary depending on the conversion company, the specification of the conversion, and whether you buy a new or used container.
+For big and fancy container conversions, this price can rise considerably, especially if the build takes a couple or more containers.

-Transport costs also impact the price of containers – the further away from a manufacturer or depot that you are, the more you will need to pay for transporting your purchase to your location.
+Finally, transport costs are a big factor in the price of converted containers – the further away from a manufacturer or depot you are, the more you will need to pay for transport.

-If the prospect of investing in a converted shipping container seems daunting, don’t worry – there are plenty of experts out there who specialise in converting shipping containers into beautiful living spaces, productive offices and many other uses.
+If you think investing in a converted shipping container seems daunting, don’t worry!
+There are plenty of converting shipping container experts who can help you build your next beautiful living space, productive office, and so much more.

 We can help!